|J.D., Harvard Law School

 A.B., St. Mary’s College

-A graduate of Harvard Law School, Dean Bilek practiced for five years with the law firm of Paul, Weiss, Rifkind, Wharton and Garrison before joining the CUNY Law faculty in 1985.
-She was appointed Dean of UMass Law in 2012.
+A graduate of Harvard Law School, Dean Bilek was appointed Dean of UMass Law in 2012.
+Prior to that, she had practiced law for five years with the firm of Paul, Weiss, Rifkind, Wharton and Garrison and, in 1985, had joined the faculty of the CUNY School of Law.

-At CUNY Law, Dean Bilek served as Interim Dean of the CUNY School of Law School during the 2005-06 academic year.
-As Academic Dean for the first three deans of CUNY Law, she played leadership roles in developing and implementing its innovative curriculum for practice, insuring that its policies and its programs supported access to legal education for students from communities underrepresented in the profession, and moving the law school towards full ABA and AALS accreditation.
+As Academic Dean for the first three deans of CUNY School of Law and as Interim Dean during the 2005-06 academic year, she played leadership roles in developing and implementing its innovative curriculum for practice, insuring that its policies and its programs supported access to legal education for students from communities underrepresented in the profession, and moving the law school towards full ABA and AALS accreditation.

-Dean Bilek regularly served as an accreditation Site Visit Team member for the ABA.
+Dean Bilek has regularly served as an accreditation Site Visit Team member for the ABA.
 She is a 2007 Fellow of the National Institute for Teaching Ethics and Professionalism and a member of the Board of Directors of the National Center for Law and Economic Justice.
 She chaired the ABA Section on Legal Education Diversity Committee in 2010-11 and serves on its Special Committee on the Professional Educational Continuum.
-She is a member of the Board of Governors of the Society of American Law Teachers and was appointed by the Massachusetts Supreme Judicial Court to serve on the statewide Access to Justice Commission.
-She serves as a Peer Discipline Reviewer for the Fulbright Fellowship Program and in 2013 was named a Top Woman in the Law by Massachusetts Law Weekly.
+She is a member of the Board of Governors of the Society of American Law Teachers.
+She was appointed by the Massachusetts Supreme Judicial Court to serve on the statewide Access to Justice Commission, as the co-chair of its Access to Attorneys Committee, and on the Board of Directors of the Massachusetts Legal Assistance Corporation.
+She has also been appointed to the LSAC Diversity Committee.
+In 2013, she was named a Top Woman in the Law by Massachusetts Law Weekly.